ahoward/rails_build/README.md

 ## Optimization and Notes

 RailsBuild is fast.
 Very fast.
 [DOJO4](http://dojo4.com) has seen optimized [Middleman](https://middlemanapp.com/) builds of > 30 minutes dropped to *60 seconds* by simply making basic use of Rails' built-in caching facilites.

+You app has to run in production mode to build!
+Don't forget to setup secrets, or anything else generally required in production mode.

 When trying to squeeze out performance just remember that RailsBuild runs in production mode and, therefore, making a build go fast follows the *exact same rules* as making anything other Rails' application fast.
 The first place to reach is typically fragment caching of partials used in your app.

 Finally, don't forget about *./config/initializers/assets.rb* - RailsBuild doesn't do anything special to the asset pipeline and only those assets